YeungJonathan/Searchy/README.md

 We made this project in 24 hours in Unihack 2018.

 The concept is to create a website that compares different online shopping platforms (Amazon, Ebay and Gumtree for now) when user searches for a particular item in the search bar of our website.
 There will be 3 columns showing top results from each website.
-Images, name, description and the link will be shown to users for each items.
+Images, names, descriptions, prices and the link will be shown to users for each items.

 There is also a chart showing the average prices for each website for that particular products for good measures for the users.
 There are different filters for the user to choose from.